Jako-K/bachelor-thesis-official/README.md

 ### Summary
 - Collected bike lane footage in Copenhagen (2021–2022)
-- Built a labeled dataset: bike and e‑scooter riders, with and without the following helmets, phones, headphones, and earbuds
+- Built a labeled dataset: bike and e‑scooter riders with helmets, phones, headphones, and earbuds
 - Trained custom YOLO models with task-specific augmentations

 ### Results: